bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   alt="jQuery Image Slider - Version 2." />
 </p>

-In this version, we&apos;re going to take the slide show that we already have, the slider that we have, where the image is sliding in.
+<p>In this version, we&apos;re going to take the slide show that we already
+have, the slider that we have, where the image is sliding in.
 The one that goes to the end and then brings you back to the beginning and works as a strip.
 We&apos;re going to take this thing and make it so that it wraps around so it feels a little bit more natural.
-And I think that will be kind of a nice effect if this thing wraps around like that.
+And I think that will be kind of a nice effect if this thing wraps around like that.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 329. strategy (197) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">